dhellmann/pymotw-3/source/functools/index.rst

 =======

-The :func:`lru_cache` decorator wraps a function in a least-recently-used cache with a fixed size.
+The :func:`lru_cache` decorator wraps a function in a least-recently-used cache.
 Arguments to the function are used to build a hash key, which is then mapped to the result.
 Subsequent calls with the same arguments will fetch the value from the cache instead of calling the function.
 The decorator also adds methods to the function to examine the state of the cache (:func:`cache_info`) and empty the cache (:func:`cache_clear`).

 .. literalinclude:: functools_lru_cache.py
    :caption: